IanICBJ/Idea_Annotator_Machine_Learning_IC/README.md

 # Idea_Annotator_Machine_Learning_IC
 Machine learning models for the Idea Annotator system, including BERT and T5 pipelines for automatic case-frame extraction from raw text.
-Idea Annotator – Machine Learning (BERT & T5)
+#Idea Annotator – Machine Learning (BERT & T5)

-Machine learning development for the Idea Annotator FYP.
-This module trains and evaluates models (BERT & T5) to automatically extract case-frame slots:

-ACTOR

-ACTION

-OBJECT

-LOCATION

-TIME

-from raw idea descriptions.

-This repo contains all notebooks and datasets used across Sprint 3 and Sprint 4, including the fixed dataset split and model improvements.

-Tech Stack

-Python, Jupyter Notebook

-HuggingFace Transformers (BERT, T5)

-Pandas

-SpaCy (for tokenisation support in Sprint 3)

-MongoDB (initial export)
+This repository contains the machine learning components of the Idea Annotator Final Year Project.
+It includes all Jupyter notebooks, datasets, and evaluation pipelines used in Sprint 3 (prototype development) and Sprint 4 (baseline evaluation + model improvement tracks).
+The goal of this ML component is to automatically extract 5-slot case-frames — ACTOR, ACTION, OBJECT, LOCATION, TIME — from raw user text using BERT and T5 models.

+# Overview (Integrated Summary)

+This repository contains the machine learning component of the Idea Annotator FYP, where BERT and T5 models are trained to extract case-frame slots (ACTOR, ACTION, OBJECT, LOCATION, TIME) from text.
+Sprint 3 develops the prototype pipeline using clean, simple data split into train.jsonl, val.jsonl, and test.jsonl, located in Sprint_3_ML/Data_Required/, and also uses dataset.jsonl and dataset_full.jsonl where needed for combined or extended experiments.
+The notebooks in Sprint_3_ML/Jupyter_Notebooks/ train baseline BERT and T5 models.
+Sprint 4 upgrades the system to real, messy idea descriptions, starting from dataset_full.jsonl (the full annotated dataset exported from MongoDB), which is used in Sprint4_Track0_Fixed_Split.ipynb to generate the official dataset idea_annotator_sprint4_split_fixed.jsonl stored in Sprint_4_ML/Data_Required/.
+All Sprint 4 improvements—baseline evaluation, BERT decoding fixes (Track 1), and T5 JSON repair (Track 2)—are found in Sprint_4_ML/Jupyter_Notebooks/.
+In short: Sprint 3 = prototype models on clean data with train/val/test + dataset.jsonl; Sprint 4 = realistic data from dataset_full.jsonl + fixed split + model improvement tracks.

-Repository Structure
+# Repository Structure
-Idea_Annotator_ML_Development/
-│
 ├── Sprint_3_ML/
+│   ├── Data_Required/
-│   ├── Jupyter_Notebooks/
+│   │   ├── dataset.jsonl
-│   │    ├── FYP_Sprint_3_BERT.ipynb
+│   │   ├── dataset_full.jsonl
-│   │    └── FYP_Sprint_3_T5.ipynb
+│   │   ├── train.jsonl
-│   │
+│   │   ├── val.jsonl
-│   └── Data_Required/
+│   │   └── test.jsonl
-│        ├── train.jsonl
+│   └── Jupyter_Notebooks/
-│        ├── val.jsonl
+│       ├── BERT_Prototype.ipynb
-│        └── test.jsonl
+│       └── T5_Prototype.ipynb
 │
 ├── Sprint_4_ML/
-│   ├── Jupyter_Notebooks/
-│   │    ├── Sprint4_track_0_Fixed_Split.ipynb
+│   ├── Data_Required/
-│   │    ├── Sprint4_Track1_BERT_Improvements.ipynb
+│   │   ├── dataset_full.jsonl
-│   │    └── Sprint4_Track2_T5_Improvements.ipynb
+│   │   └── idea_annotator_sprint4_split_fixed.jsonl
-│   │
-│   └── Data_Required/
+│   └── Jupyter_Notebooks/
+│       ├── Sprint4_Track0_Fixed_Split.ipynb
-│        ├── dataset_full.jsonl
+│       ├── Sprint4_Track1_BERT_Improvements.ipynb
-│        └── idea_annotator_sprint4_split_fixed.jsonl
+│       └── Sprint4_Track2_T5_Improvements.ipynb

-│
-└── README.md
+# Datasets Used in This Repository

+# Sprint 3 – Data Files

+- dataset.jsonl

+  Combined clean dataset used in Sprint 3.

+  Source file from which the three-way split is created or referenced in some experiments.

+- train.jsonl, val.jsonl, test.jsonl

-Key Concept: Difference Between Sprint 3 and Sprint 4
+  Main Sprint 3 training, validation, and test files.

-This is one of the most important sections for your markers.
-I will write it very clearly and professionally.

-Sprint 3 — Prototype Stage (Clean Data, Small Scale)
+  Contain clean, simple sentences with final 5-slot labels.

+  Used directly by the Sprint 3 BERT and T5 prototype notebooks for training and evaluation.

+- dataset_full.jsonl

+  Full annotated dataset exported from MongoDB.

+  Used in Sprint 3 when testing or inspecting behaviour on the full set (e.g., bridging towards Sprint 4).

+# Sprint 4 – Data Files

+- dataset_full.jsonl

+  Same full annotated dataset as above.

+  Acts as the raw input for creating the official fixed split in Sprint 4.

+- idea_annotator_sprint4_split_fixed.jsonl

+  Official train/dev/test split file for Sprint 4.

+  Generated by Sprint4_Track0_Fixed_Split.ipynb.

+  Used by all Sprint 4 tracks (baseline, BERT improvements, T5 improvements) to ensure consistent evaluation.

+# Sprint 3: Prototype Models on Clean Data

-Sprint 3 focused on building the first working prototype of the ML pipeline.
+Sprint 3 builds the first working ML pipeline on a controlled, simplified dataset.

-Dataset

-350 annotated sentences exported from MongoDB

-Clean, simple sentences

-Data split into:
+Key Points

+Main training and evaluation rely on:

 train.jsonl